Adinarayana7008/Sams_Store_Data_Analysis_using_Excel/README.md

 ### Steps Followed:
 #### These are some steps that I followed during the project
-1. Data Cleaning: In this step includes removing inconsistencies in data, errors, and duplicates and ensuring that the data with which I worked is accurate and reliable for further analysis.
+1. Data Cleaning: In this step includes removing inconsistencies in data, errors, duplicates, and ensuring that the data with which I worked is accurate and reliable for further analysis.

 2. Data Processing: Creating some new columns that involved organizing, sorting, and filtering the data to extract meaningful insights.